TwentyFourMinutes/Venflow/README.md

 - Creating pull requests
 - Reporting bugs

-For more information take a look at out [contribution guideline](https://github.com/TwentyFourMinutes/Venflow/blob/dev/CONTRIBUTING.md).
+For more information take a look at our [contribution guideline](https://github.com/TwentyFourMinutes/Venflow/blob/dev/CONTRIBUTING.md).

 ## Installation